The Bermondsey Ghost:

 Writing in 1852 Thomas Beames tells us that

 the houses are evidently old, the first storeys slightly overhanging the ground floor, yet not so much as in many of our old towns where these projections form penthouses: there is nothing particularly quaint and interesting about them; hovels they were, and hovels will they remain as long as they exist.

 Until the late 1830s, when Charles Dickens brought the area to public notice, few would have heard of Jacob’s Island, apart from those who had the misfortune to live there.
-Towards the end of Oliver Twist, or The Parish Boy’s Progress the criminal Bill Sykes travels down to Jacob’s Island to hide after the murder of Nancy, his lover, and it is there that he meets his own end, accidentally hanging himself above Folly Ditch.
+Towards the end of Oliver Twist the criminal Bill Sykes travels down to Jacob’s Island to hide after the murder of Nancy, his lover, and it is there that he meets his own end, accidentally hanging himself above Folly Ditch.
 Here is Dickens’s description of the place in Chapter 50 of the novel:

 In Jacob’s Island, the warehouses are roofless and empty; the walls are crumbling down; the windows are windows no more; the doors are falling into the streets; the chimneys are blackened, but they yield no smoke.
 Thirty or forty years ago, before losses and chancery suits came upon it, it was a thriving place; but now it is a desolate island indeed.
 The houses have no owners; they are broken open, and entered upon by those who have the courage; and there they live, and there they die.
 They must have powerful motives for a secret residence, or be reduced to a destitute condition indeed, who seek a refuge in Jacob’s Island.